redis/redis-doc/commands/eval.md

 In order to avoid these problems while avoiding the bandwidth penalty, Redis implements the `EVALSHA` command.

-`EVALSHA` works exactly like `EVAL`, but instead of having a script as the first argument it has the SHA1 hash of a script.
+`EVALSHA` works exactly like `EVAL`, but instead of having a script as the first argument it has the SHA1 digest of a script.
 The behavior is the following:

-* If the server still remembers a script with a matching SHA1 hash, the script is executed.
+* If the server still remembers a script with a matching SHA1 digest, the script is executed.

-* If the server does not remember a script with this SHA1 hash, a special error is returned telling the client to use `EVAL` instead.
+* If the server does not remember a script with this SHA1 digest, a special error is returned telling the client to use `EVAL` instead.

 Example: